Dr Aditya Putranto

 Biography

-Combining with his expertise in digital tools, he has integrated sustainable systems with digital technology to create digital sustainable systems aiming at achieving net zero and attaining low carbon economy.
-Up to date, he has published 50+ peer-reviewed journal papers.
-He has been awarded with Royal Society UK grant (PI) and international grants.
+Combining with his expertise in digital tools, he has integrated sustainable systems with digital technology to create digital sustainable systems aiming at attaining low carbon economy.
+The platform has been implemented at industrial settings to revamp the processes to improve the sustainability status.

 Areas of specialism